 But the real heart of the NGSW program is the fire control system, developed independently from the receiver and chamber.
 While the Army has spent years evaluating off-the-shelf options for soldiers’ next assault rifle — see the Interim Combat Service Rifle program aborted in November due to weight concerns rather than budget jousting — Gordon characterized the proprietary fire-control system as a miniaturized version of the systems utilized by ground vehicles and aviation platforms.

-“We’re exploring several options to ensure that what the gun aims at, it actually hits,” Gordon told Task & Purpose.
+“We’re exploring several options to ensure that it hits what the gun aims at,” Gordon told Task & Purpose.
 “The system will adjust and potentially only fire when the muzzle lines up with its target.
-It will take into account atmospheric conditions, even automatically center the weapon using an internal system.
+It will consider atmospheric conditions, and even automatically center the weapon using an internal system.
 We’re looking to get these capabilities ready as soon as possible.”